krokedil/klarna-order-management-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Order Management for WooCommerce please refer to our [documentation](https://docs.krokedil.com/article/149-klarna-order-management/).

 == Changelog ==
+= 2025.08.27    - version 1.9.9 =
+* Tweak         - Redacted sensitive information from the log.

 = 2025.06.17    - version 1.9.8 =
 * Tweak         - Updated API endpoints for merchants using Kustom credentials.